 1. Driver's seat.
 2. Radio operator's seat.
 3. 75-mm gunner's seat.
 4. 37-mm gunner's seat.
 5. 37-mm loader's seat.
 6. Tank commander's seat.
 8. Cal. .30 machine gun.
 9. Cal. .30 machine gun.
 10. 37-mm gun.
 11. 75-mm gun.
 12. 2 cal. .30 machine guns.
 13. Protectoscopes.
 14. 51 rounds 37-mm ammunition carried in turret.
 15. 13 rounds 37-mm ammunition.
 16. 11 rounds 37-mm ammunition.
 17. 42 rounds 37-mm ammunition.
 18. Ten 100-round belts cal. .30 ammunition.
 19. 20 rounds 37-mm ammunition.
 20. Fourteen 250-round belts containing 225 rounds cal. .30 ammunition.
 21. Two 250-round belts containing 225 rounds cal. .30 ammunition.
 22. Twenty-five 100-round belts cal. .30 ammunition [sic].
 23. 41 rounds 75-mm ammunition; six 100-round belts cal. .30 ammunition.
 24. 42 rounds 37-mm ammunition.
 25. Submachine gun.
 26. Submachine gun.
 Carried in tank but not shown on drawing are 9 rounds 75 mm ammunition carried in cartons and twenty-four 50-round clips cal. .45 ammunition.
 [In addition, two 250-round belts containing 225 rounds of .30cal ammunition were carried on the turret platform, one belt in the combination gun mount, three belts beside the propeller shaft housing, four belts forward above the propeller shaft, and six belts on the tool box.
 Six 100-round belts of .30cal ammunition were stowed in a box over the propeller shaft next to the 75mm supply, and four were above the propeller shaft housing.
 A total of twenty 100-round belts and thirty-two 250-round belts loaded with 225 rounds each were carried.]
 (Picture from TM 9-750 Medium Tanks M3, M3A1, and M3A2.)

-The front of the TC's cupola is shown here.
+The US version of the M3 kept the radio in the hull and featured a large machine gun cupola for the tank commander.
+The front of the TC's cupola is shown on the left.
 The aperture for the .30cal machine gun is on the commander's right side, and a protectoscope was housed in the opposite opening.
 The machine gun did have limited traverse independent of the cupola.
 Below, the opening for the 37mm gunner's periscope M2 can be seen on the turret front.
+The right image shows the rear of the turret with its short overhang, and the cupola is rotated to almost 9 o'clock.
+A vision slot is open on the side of the cupola, and a ventilator is visible beside the cupola.

 The commander's machine gun mount was equilibrated with a spring connecting the machine gun rotor to the cupola's concentric ring.
 To enable the commander to aim and fire the gun, a firing grip was installed to the underside of the weapon.
 The equilibrator spring is seen on the left above, and the grip assembly is in the center.
 On the right, a view of the machine gun is provided from below with the spring and grip visible.
 The machine gun is secured in its gun latch at the cupola rear, but it is evident how little room remains behind the machine gun.
 (Picture from Weapon Mounts for Secondary Armament.)